mlswg/mls-protocol/draft-ietf-mls-protocol.md

 secret should be used from the chain to compute the correct AEAD keys before performing decryption.

-The signature field, allows to provide strong authentication of the plaintext and avoid Group participants to impersonate other participants.
+The signature field allows strong authentication of messages:
-The signature MUST cover the metadata information about the current state of the group (group identifier, epoch, generation and sender) to avoid cross-group attacks.

 ~~~
     struct {